IJSComplexMatter/dtmm/doc/tutorial.rst

 In highly reflective media, the solution may not converge.
 You must play with the `norm` argument, which defines how the output field is modified after each even pass.

 * with `norm` = 0 the back propagating part is simply removed, and the total intensity of the forward propagating part is rescaled to conserve total power flow.
 This method works well for weak reflections.
 * with `norm` = 1 the back propagating part is removed, and the amplitude of the fourier coefficients of the forward propagating part are modified so that power flow of each of the modes is conserved.
-This is how reflections should be treated in homogeneous layers (or nearly homogeneous layers).
 This method work well in most cases, especially when reflections come from mostly the top and bottom surfaces.
 * with `norm` = 2, during each even step, a reference non-reflecting and non-interfering wave is transferred through the stack.
 This reference wave is then used to normalize the forward propagating part of the output field.
 Because of the additional reference wave calculation this procedure is slower, but it was found to work well in any material (even cholesterics).

 2x2 method